 The geometry is given in step format in file pump_carter_sup.stp in the samples/step directory of ElmerGUI, This file is kindly provided at the AIM@SHAPE Shape Repository by INRIA.
 The heat equation is ideally suited for the finite element method and the solution may be found even at meshes that for some other problems would not be feasible.
 Therefore you may easily experiment solving the same problem with different meshes.
-If you lack either OpenCascade or tetgen you might try to solve the problem with the grd files angle3d.grd, angles3d.grd, bench.grd, or cooler.grd, for example.
+If you lack OpenCascade you might try to solve a similar problem with the grd files angle3d.grd, angles3d.grd, bench.grd, or cooler.grd, for example.

-The CAD geometry defined by the step file is transformed on-the-fly by OpenCascade library into a stl file for which tetgen (tetlib) creates tetrahedral volume discretization.
+The CAD geometry defined by the step file is transformed on-the-fly by OpenCascade library into a stl file for which nglib creates tetrahedral volume discretization.
+You may also use the tetlib library (tetgen) if you have installed it as a plug-in.